 The situation of Bathurst is elevated sufficiently beyond the reach of any floods which may occur, and it is at the same time so near to the river on its south bank, as to derive all the advantages of its clear and beautiful stream.
 The mechanics and settlers, of whatever description, who may be hereafter permitted to form permanent residences to themselves at this place, will have the highly important advantages of a rich and fertile soil, with a beautiful river flowing through it.

 Bathurst was initially planned as an administrative centre for government officials, soldiers and convicts stationed on the plains west of the Blue Mountains, and as a service centre for the colony’s growing pastoral enterprises.

 However, as news of the quality of the land spread in Sydney, pastoralists flooded inland and for the next decade a state of armed conflict existed in the region as the Wiradjuri people, led by the warrior Windradyne, resisted the loss of their lands to the settlers.

 The steady growth of the town was given a tremendous boost in the 1850s when gold was discovered 20 kilometres away at Ophir.
 The discovery began the Australian gold rushes and Bathurst prospered in the following decades.

 Today it is still one of the most important inland cities in New South Wales, famous for motor racing, agriculture and as the birthplace of one of Australia’s greatest prime ministers Ben Chifley.

 In our collection

-T Barker, A Pictorial History of Bathurst, Robert Brown and Assoc. in association with the Bathurst Historical Society, Bathurst, 1985
+Theo Barker, A Pictorial History of Bathurst, Robert Brown and Assoc. in association with the Bathurst Historical Society, Bathurst, 1985.

-B Greaves (ed),The Story of Bathurst: written by Bathurstians, Angus and Robertson, Sydney, 1964
+Bernard Greaves (ed.),The Story of Bathurst: Written by Bathurstians, Angus and Robertson, Sydney, 1964.